 - Unhealthy boundaries.

-The challenges above are so common that you've likely experienced some or all of them, and at times they can seem insurmountable.
-Luckily, there are three simple things you can do to help your relationship and keep your love alive.
+The relationship challenges above are so common that you've likely experienced some or all of them, and at times they can seem insurmountable.
+Luckily, there are ways to fix a problem in a relationship with love.
+But not without changing our mindset, and the way we view our relationship issues.

-TIP #1: Honor Your Differences
+RELATIONSHIP TIP #1: Honor Your Differences

-In love and marriage, a lot of conflicts are caused by expecting our partners to be just like us.
+In love and marriage, a lot of conflicts are unnecessarily caused by expecting our partners to be just like us.
 They're not!
-When we accept this fact, we can then begin to appreciate our differences rather than using them as fuel for arguments and fighting.

 For example, in the first few years of my marriage, my husband could not understand (or accept) my physical sensitivity to stimulation, such as smelling a gas leak that he couldn't smell; being disturbed by bright lights in the morning; or being annoyed by the noise of the car's heater fan.
 At first, I was hurt by how often he dismissed my experiences.